 Just because you are experiencing extra oil doesn’t give you a pass on hydration.
 Even oily skin needs moisture, or else you can run the risk of dehydrating your skin — which in turn can cause your oil glands to produce even more sebum than before.
 If breakouts are an issue, during the weeks leading up to your period, reach for lotions that are formulated for blemish-prone skin; typically they will contain salicylic acid.
-Other great options are water-based moisturizers with hyaluronic acid, which tend to be lightweight and offer just enough hydration for oily skin.
+Other great options are water-based moisturizers with hyaluronic acid, like the L'Oréal Paris Hydra Genius Daily Liquid Care, which tend to be lightweight and offer just enough hydration for oily skin.

 STEP 4: Spot Treat

 Even the most diligent skin-care routines are no match for some breakouts, and in these cases you’ll want to use a spot treatment.
 The best spot treatments help to target acne and unclog pores.
 Look for ones with acne-fighting ingredients including salicylic acid or benzoyl peroxide.
 Personally, we always try to keep our medicine cabinets stocked with the AcneFree Maximum Strength Terminator 10.
 Formulated with micro-benzoyl peroxide, this spot treatment helps to fight acne bacteria and fend off breakouts between applications.

 STEP 5: Blot